-Bentazone is highly soluble in water and mobile in soil and has been detected in both ground and surface water for many years, making this partnership vital for protecting the chemistry for the future of crops such as peas, beans, potatoes, alliums and linseed.
+Bentazone is highly soluble in water and very mobile in soil which has resulted in it being detected in both ground and surface water.

 Know The Bentazone Risk